-The 2001 Scientific Committee selected a set of fisheries indicators to overview the SBT stock status.
-These indicators have been revised and used in past Stock Assessment Group (SAG) and Extended Scientific Committee (ESC) meetings to examine whether unexpected changes of stock status requiring urgent full stock assessment occurred.
+The 2001 Scientific Committee (SC) selected a set of fisheries indicators to overview the SBT stock status.
+These indicators have been revised and used in past Stock Assessment Group (SAG) and SC meetings to examine whether unexpected changes of stock status requiring urgent full stock assessment occurred.
 Also, the 3rd Meeting of Management Procedure Workshop in 2004 agreed to review fisheries indicators every year to monitor whether the SBT stock status stays within an expected range of uncertainty which the operating model considered.
 This document summarizes results of updated fishery-dependent indicators and our overall interpretations.
 Some fishery-independent indices based on research surveys were also presented.
 It should be noted that conclusions in the reports of the Japanese Market and Australian Farming Investigation Panels are not taken into account of in this summary because how to incorporate information of catch anomalies into past CPUE data is difficult.
+The SC agreed to use the new growth curve proposed by Australia (Polacheck et al. 2002) from the 2011 Data Exchange.
+All CPUE indicators in this document based on catch at age data by the new growth curve.